GPUOpen-LibrariesAndSDKs/Radeon-ReLive-VR/README.md

 - A click on the top edge of the trackpad maps to the press of the System button on the original Vive controller.
 - A click on the bottom edge of the trackpad maps to the press of the Menu button on the original Vive controller.
 - There is no analog trigger button.
 Games requiring analog trigger have limited functionality.
-- The Back button on the GearVR/Go remote exists the app.
+- The Back button on the GearVR/Go remote exits the app.